kiskadee-studio/eslint-plugin-typescript-paths/README.md

 ## Requirements

-It is recommended that you have already set up [eslint-plugin-import](https://github.com/import-js/eslint-plugin-import#typescript), [@typescript-eslint](https://typescript-eslint.io/getting-started/#step-2-configuration) and [eslint-import-resolver-typescript](https://github.com/import-js/eslint-import-resolver-typescript) in your project beforehand.
+It is recommended that you have already set up [eslint-plugin-import](https://github.com/import-js/eslint-plugin-import#typescript), [@typescript-eslint](https://typescript-eslint.io/getting-started/#step-2-configuration) and [eslint-import-resolver-typescript](https://github.com/import-js/eslint-import-resolver-typescript) in your project.

-Alternatively, you can simply use a ***level 2*** [Kiskadee setup](https://github.com/kiskadee-studio/eslint-config-kiskadee) that already includes all the prerequisite configuration and additionally supports this plugin.
+Alternatively, you can simply use a ***level 2 configuration*** from [Kiskadee ESLint Setup](https://github.com/kiskadee-studio/eslint-config-kiskadee) that already includes all the prerequisite configuration and additionally supports this plugin.

-#### Usage
+## Usage

 To use the recommended rules, in the `.eslintrc` ([or equivalent](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file-formats))  file, extend `plugin:typescript-paths/recommended`.